joinpursuit/Pursuit-Core-DSA/lessons/Trees/web/Intro to trees and BST.md

 ### Depth First Search/Traversal (DFS)

-There are three recursive algorithms to traverse a tree (visit all the nodes) and one iterative in a depth first fashion.
+There are three recursive and one iterative algorithms to traverse a tree (visit all the nodes) in a depth first fashion.
 The algorithms are structurally the same, however they will differ in what order the values are 'visited'.
-All three of our algorithms will be recursive and have the same base case.
+Lets see the three algorithms that are recursive and have the same base case.

 We'll use the tree that you built earlier:
 ```